AI & Technology

 Rather than waiting for you to type, future AI keyboards will offer proactive suggestions: "This message sounds confrontational — here's a softer version" or "This email is missing a clear ask — here's a suggested addition."
 CleverType is already moving in this direction with its tone adjustment and smart reply features.

-The broader AI keyboard market reflects this momentum.
-According to Grand View Research, the AI apps market is growing at 38.7% CAGR, from $2.94 billion in 2024 to $26.36 billion by 2030.
-AI keyboards are a core part of that growth — they're how most people experience AI on their devices, every single day.
+And the market shows it.
+Nevertheless, According to Grand View Research, the AI apps market is growing at 38.7% CAGR — from $2.94 billion in 2024 to $26.36 billion by 2030.
+Additionally, Keyboards are a big piece of that.
+They're how most people actually touch AI every day — not through some chat interface, but through the keyboard they've been using since they got their phone.

-If you want to experience this future now, try CleverType.
-It's the keyboard that grows with how you communicate.
+If you want to experience where this is all headed — now, not five years from now — try CleverType.
+It's a keyboard that actually grows with you.

 Frequently Asked Questions